FACTBOX-EU prepares for Brexit talks

 LOOK WHO'S TALKING - THE NEGOTIATORS

-Council President Tusk, a conservative former prime minister of Poland, will hold the ring for the other 27 states, assuming his mandate is renewed in May.
-He will have representatives in the Commission's negotiations with London and is setting up a Brexit Working Group to keep national leaders in the loop.
+The Council president, Tusk, a conservative former prime minister of Poland, will hold the ring for the other 27 states.
+A Brexit Working Party headed by a Council staffer will liaise between the national leaders and the lead negotiator, Michel Barnier.

+His team will also feature a representative of the country holding the Council presidency - Malta until June, then Estonia for six months, followed by Bulgaria, Austria and Romania.

-The European Parliament must approve any deal and will be kept regularly updated on the progress of talks.
+The European Parliament must approve any deal and will have representatives in meetings to prepare summits on Brexit.
+It will be kept updated on the progress of talks.
 Its point man is Guy Verhofstadt, a liberal former Belgian prime minister seen in London as an arch eurofederalist.
-Verhofstadt and fellow MEPs are angry not to have a bigger role in the actual negotiations. (editing by Elizabeth Piper)
+Verhofstadt and fellow MEPs are angry not to have a bigger role in the actual negotiations.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan